ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_names/Create_separate_designs.md

 ## To create separate designs...

-1Open a design and click the Team Names icon.
+1. Open a design and click the Team Names icon.
 By default all member names are selected.

 ![lettering_names00081.png](assets/lettering_names00081.png)

-2Select names to output – click Select All or use Ctrl and Shift keys to selectively choose.
+2. Select names to output – click Select All or use Ctrl and Shift keys to selectively choose.

-3To create individual embroidery designs for each team member, click Create Designs.
+3. To create individual embroidery designs for each team member, click Create Designs.
 Designs are generated for each name.
 The name is now a normal lettering object.

-4Save each design out individually.
+4. Save each design out individually.

 ## Related topics...